 Certain direct costs related to the acquisition, advancement and exploration of the mining properties are capitalized until the technical feasibility and commercial viability of the property is determined.
 Viability of the project is determined using management's assessment of several factors including operational levels, mineral recovery levels, attainment of required mining permits, and other relevant factors.
-Until technical feasibility and commercial viability and their significant accounting policy for exploration and evaluation assets.
+Until technical feasibility and commercial viability is achieved, the Group will continue to follow their significant accounting policy for exploration and evaluation assets.
 The timing of commercial viability also has an impact on the going concern assumption.
 Currently, the Group anticipates a final decision to a move to full scale mining and commercial levels of operations in 2015/16 after performing an economic assessment.